Data Import - Disk

 These roles correspond to the various phases of the data transfer described in the following section.
 A specific role can be responsible for one or more phases.

-Here is a high-level overview of the tasks involved in transferring data to Oracle Cloud Infrastructure using Data Transfer Disk organized by phase.
+Here is a high-level overview of the tasks involved in transferring data to Oracle Cloud Infrastructure using Data Transfer Disk.
 Complete one phase before proceeding to the next one.
 You can click some of the boxes to get details on how to perform the associated task.
 Use the roles previously described to distribute the tasks across individuals or groups within your organization.

 This section highlights the security details of the Data Transfer Service process.